House Manager Report

 1. Client Statistics

-We served 514 households in August, 906 adults and 940 children.
-This is 96 households more than we served in July.
-In August we had 161 new clients.
-We averaged 22 households a day in August and 23 households a day in July.
+We served 437 households in September, 792 adults and 702 children.
+This is 40 households less than we served in August.
+In September we had 89 new clients.
+We averaged 22 households a day in September, and 22 households a day in August.

 2. Volunteers